Oladimejiibitoye/Online-Shop-App/README.md

-# Online Shop App is created using node.js with all the features required such as
+# Online Shop App
-# checkout, payment system, Add-product, Cart
+Online Shop App is created using node.js with all the features required such as checkout, payment system, Add-product, Cart